pulp/pulp/docs/sphinx/user-guide/qpid.rst

 Step #6 - Install qpid-cpp-server-ssl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To support SSL, the QPID broker must have the SSL module installed.
+To support SSL, the Qpid broker must have the SSL module installed.
 This module is provided by the ``qpid-cpp-server-ssl`` package.
 Make sure this package is installed.

 Step #7 - Restart services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that the QPID and pulp configurations have been updated, the corresponding services need to be restarted.
+Now that the Qpid and pulp configurations have been updated, the corresponding services need to be restarted.

 On the Pulp server:

 * qpidd
 * httpd

 On each consumer:

 * pulp-agent

 Troubleshooting